aklump/data/README.md

 # Data

 ## Summary
 Provides a common means for getting data from objects or arrays with default option such as Lodash's get method.
+Other methods for working with array/object data will be added in time.

 ## Rationale
 Given a multidimensional array, in vanilla PHP you will do this: